 Length aside, short stories are not like other works.
 There is something just… different about them.
+This difference is not about length; it’s about function.
+However, some stories function no differently from a novel.
+They’re simply… shorter.

 The sequence of events is crucial in some genres.
 In mystery, for instance, the writer drops clues.
 The order of events is crucial in building the mystery and creating suspense.